oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Optional Holder Binding

 Holder Binding is an optional feature.
-For example, when Cryptographic Holder Binding is required by the use-case, the SD-JWT must contain information about the key material controlled by the Holder.
+When Cryptographic Holder Binding is required by the use-case, the SD-JWT MUST contain information about the key material controlled by the Holder.

 Note: How the public key is included in SD-JWT is out of scope of this document.
 It can be passed by value or by reference.

-The Holder can then create a signed document, the Holder Binding JWT, using its private key.
-This document contains some data provided by the Verifier (out of scope of this document) to ensure the freshness of the signature, for example, a nonce and an indicator of the intended audience for the document.
+The Holder can then create a signed document, the Holder Binding JWT as defined in (#hb-jwt), using its private key.
+This document contains some data provided by the Verifier such as a nonce to ensure the freshness of the signature, and audience to indicate the intended audience for the document.

 The Holder Binding JWT can be included in the Combined Format for Presentation and sent to the Verifier along with the SD-JWT and the Holder-Selected Disclosures.